ChloeCodesThings/FakeCallWorkshop/README.md

        });
    }
 ```
 This will be the code that is run when our call function is called.

-[ADDING NOTES HERE]
+**Take a moment to read and understand the code for your call function.** You'll see that we're again setting our accountSid & authToken (with credentials we have set in our function's Application Settings).
+We then have a function that creates a call sent from SENDER_NUMBER, to RECIPIENT_NUMBER, with a url of TWIML_URL (set-up with credentials we have set in our function's Application Settings as well).
+Next, we're logging that our call is sent, and setting our context as done.
+Alternatively , if there's an error, we'll log it and set our context to done.

-Click Save
+Click **Save**.

 ### Add package.json file to Function